sstradling/RoughSwiftUI/README.md

 }
 ```

-## Advance with Drawable, Generator and SwiftUIRenderer
+## Advanced Usage with Drawable, Generator and SwiftUIRenderer

-Behind the scenes, RoughSwift composes a `Generator` (powered by `rough.js`) and a
+Behind the scenes, RoughSwiftUI uses a `NativeGenerator` (pure Swift implementation inspired by rough.js) and a SwiftUI renderer.
-SwiftUI renderer.

-We can instantiate `Engine` or use a shared `Engine` for memory efficiency to make
-`Generator`.
-Every time we instruct `Generator` to draw a shape, the engine works
-to figure out information about the sketchy shape in `Drawable`.
+We can instantiate `Engine` or use a shared `Engine` for memory efficiency to create a `NativeGenerator`.
+Every time we instruct the generator to draw a shape, the engine figures out information about the sketchy shape in `Drawing`.

-The name of these concepts follow `rough.js` for better code reasoning.

-For SwiftUI, there is a `SwiftUIRenderer` that can handle `Drawable` data and
-transform it into SwiftUI `Path`/`Canvas` drawing commands.
+For SwiftUI, there is a `SwiftUIRenderer` that can handle `Drawing` data and transform it into SwiftUI `Path`/`Canvas` drawing commands.

 ```swift
 struct CustomCanvasView: View {